DUTCH NURSERY CARES FOR SLEW OF ORPHANED SEAL PUPS

 Hundreds of sea lions that made their residence at the San Francisco tourist attraction Pier 39 have apparently relocated to Oregon where food is more plentiful.

-BEACHED WHALES KILLED BY INGESTING PLASTIC (December 18, 2009, Italy)
+BEACHED WHALES KILLED BY INGESTING PLASTIC

 Seven sperm whales that beached at Foraggia, Italy, died from ingesting plastic in the ocean.

-SEA LIONS SAVED BY CHICAGO AQUARIUM (December 13, 2009, LA Times)
+SEA LIONS SAVED BY CHICAGO AQUARIUM

-Two sea lions removed from the Bonneville Dam on the border of Oregon and Washington were spared death thanks to the Chicago aquarium.
+Two sea lions removed from the Bonneville Dam on the border of Oregon and Washington were spared death thanks to the Chicago Aquarium.

-SCOTTISH BILL THREATENS PREGNANT SEALS (November 30, 2009, The Guardian)
+(November 30, 2009, The Guardian)

 A new marine bill allows the shooting of seals during breeding season.

-For more information about work being done to protect Scottish seals,
+For more information about work being done to protect Scottish seals, click here.

 HUMPBACK WHALE SAVES SEAL FROM ORCA ATTACK